emmt/AndorCameras.jl/README.md

 ## Installation

-`AndorCameras.jl` is not yet an [official Julia package](https://pkg.julialang.org/) so you have to clone the repository to install the module:
+`AndorCameras.jl` is not yet an [official Julia package](https://pkg.julialang.org/) so you have to clone the repository to install the package:

 ```julia
 Pkg.clone("https://github.com/emmt/AndorCameras.jl.git")